guoxiliu/umesh-wald/README.md

 ![pic of iso-surface](docs/png/lander-small-iso-0.2.jpg)

-## Dump Surface Mesh (in OBJ format)
+## `extractSurfaceMesh` - Extract surface mesh (tris and quads) from a mixed surface/volumetric mesh

-Simple tool that read in a umesh file, and dumps all triangles and quads in this umesh to a OBJ file (all other prim types get ignored).
-Mostly for debugging.
+Simple tool that read in a umesh file, extracts all surface elements into a new mesh (unused vertices get removed), and stores that in obj or umesh format.

+Also available programmatically via `umesh::extractSurfaceSurfaceMesh(mesh)`.

 ## Compute Shared-Face Connectivity